Table of Contents

 - For aggregated transactions, provide details of the individual purchases that were aggregated.

-The best way for merchant to prevent this chargeback was to use informative, easy-to-recognize billing descriptors.
+The best way for merchants to prevent this chargeback was to use easy-to-recognize billing descriptors.
 When it’s easy for cardholders to connect the billing descriptor to the merchant they shopped with, nearly all but the true fraud and deliberate friendly fraud chargebacks could be prevented.

 The following best practices can help you avoid this kind of chargeback:

-- If possible, use “soft” billing descriptors, which are allowed to carry variable details such as the exact goods or services purchased in the transaction.
-“Hard” billing descriptors are always uniform and therefore less informative to the cardholder.
+- If possible, use dynamic billing descriptors, which are allowed to carry variable details such as the exact goods or services purchased in the transaction.

 - Provide frequent and transparent communications to the cardholder, especially if billings are delayed or on a recurring basis.
 This will help them remember who you are and what your transactions are for.